Why Your Font Description Matters

-Customers enjoy reading font descriptions.
-This is where they learn about the design of the font, what makes it special, and what the font offers.
-A well written description will inspire customers to buy your font and increase your chances of your font being featured in a newsletter.
-Read more about how fonts are selected for newsletters.
+Customers enjoy reading font descriptions, this is where they learn what makes your design unique, how the typeface was created, and what it offers.
+A strong, well-written description can inspire customers to purchase your font and can even increase your chances of being featured in a newsletter.

-To get an idea of what a well-written and interesting description looks like, take time to read font descriptions from the Hot New Fonts and Bestsellers pages.
-Fonts featured on these pages generally have descriptions that:
+To understand what an engaging and effective description looks like, take time to study the descriptions on the Hot New Fonts and Bestsellers pages.
+Fonts featured there often have descriptions that:

-- Describe what makes this font especially interesting or compelling within the category.
+- Explain what makes the font compelling within its category

-- Provide information that will help inspire customers to consider buying the font.
+- Provide details that motivate customers to consider purchasing

 - Glyph count